-Sometime in the Nineties an eighty-year-old woman, who was a Jungian analyst, gave a talk I attended in Boulder.
-At the end of her talk there were questions from the audience and the first one came from a young woman.
-“Now that you are an elder,” asked the young woman, “what you can tell me as a young woman about a love?”
-The elder woman replied, “When I was your age I was desperately trying to be loved.
+Sometime in the Nineties, an eighty-year-old woman, a Jungian analyst, gave a talk I attended in Boulder.
+At the end of her talk, there were questions from the audience, and the first came from an attractive young woman.
+“Now that you are an elder,” asked the young woman, “what can you tell me as a young woman about love?”
+The elder woman replied, “When I was your age, I was desperately trying to be loved.
 But now I know that it is better to simply be love.”

 A few love quotes: